dart-lang/site-www/src/codelabs/iterables.md

 An `Iterable` is a collection of elements that can be accessed sequentially.

-`Iterable`, in Dart, is an abstract class, meaning that you can't instantiate it directly.
+An `Iterable`, in Dart, is an abstract class, meaning that you can't instantiate it directly.
-However you can create a new `Iterable` by creating a new `List` or a `Set`.
+However, you can create a new `Iterable` by creating a new `List` or a `Set`.

 This example shows a `List` of `int`, which is also an `Iterable` of `int`: